 Before I Was Famous: 5 Signs You're Not Ready for a Music Publicist

 The world of publicity can be exciting and full of opportunity.
 However, that does not mean that every band is currently ready for a publicist.
-There are checkpoints that really should be met before it’s practical for both your band, and the company you’re ready to hire.
-It’s tough out there for everybody, and especially for a newer band, so there are a few things you’ll want to make sure you have lined up first.
+There are checkpoints that really should be met before it’s practical for both your band and the company you’re ready to hire.
+It’s tough out there for everybody, and especially for a newer band or musician, so there are a few things you’ll want to make sure you have lined up first.